 If the court grants probation, then the individual will be required to complete a 12-hour class in an authorized alcohol education program unless the presiding judge has waived this requirement.
 Those who are allowed to participate in an alcohol education program are required to submit proof with the Texas Department of Public Safety (DPS) within 180 days from the date of the conviction or their driver's license will be revoked.

-Driver's License Suspension & Minors
+Driver's License Suspension & Minors in TX

 Any driver under 21 who is convicted of DWI will receive a one-year driver's license suspension and they will be required to complete a 12-hour class in an authorized alcohol education program.
 If the offender fails to complete the alcohol education program then it will result in a 180-day suspension and subsequent offenses may result in a one-year license suspension.

 An underage driver may receive a 90-day license suspension providing that an ignition interlock device and community service has been ordered by the presiding judge.
 When an ignition interlock device is issued, then a special driver's license must be issued in order for the minor to drive.
 Minors who are convicted of other alcohol offenses such as purchasing alcohol, consuming alcohol, or possessing alcohol also face driver's license suspension if they are convicted.
 Upon a first conviction the minor faces a 30-day suspension and on a second offense they face a 60-day suspension, and a 180-day suspension on the third offense.

 Contact Guy L. Womack & Associates, P.C.

 To reinstate one's license they must pay the required reinstatement fee; they must obtain a Financial Responsibility Insurance Certificate (SR-22), which must be maintained for two years from the date of the conviction and; they must submit tao the DPS the certificate of completion for any Repeat Offenders' DWI Drug Education Program if it is required by the court.